LEGION OF SUPER-HEROES

 The Composite Man escapes again.
-The Legionnaires emerge from the "Fires of Creation" slightly changed: Brainiac 5.1 (1st app.
-As such) & Gates now more patient, Kinetix more distant, Andromeda with new powers.
+The Legionnaires emerge from the "Fires of Creation" slightly changed: Brainiac 5.1 (First appearance As such) and Gates now more patient, Kinetix more distant, Andromeda with new powers.
 Winath and Orando join the Khunds' Affiliated Planets.
-1st app. of the Sklarian, Kono.
-1st app.
-Minister Amilia Crugg, who allies with McCauley.
+First appearance of the Sklarian, Kono.
+First appearance Minister Amilia Crugg, who allies with McCauley.
 The Time Trapper again moves a group of Legionnaires to another time pocket.
 NOTE: In the time pocket, the date reads "2968" (Jim Shooter era).

 The Time Trapper again alters time, casting some Legionnaires (those unique to Earth-247) in observer-only roles.
 They bounce through time, witnessing the two other Legions (Earth-0 and another).

 Legionnaires #61 (June 1998)